PremchandJalla/HackNJITBOT/README.md

-# NJIT Highlander Bot 🤖
+# yeshiva  Bot 🤖

-Welcome to the **NJIT Highlander Bot**, your friendly guide to all things NJIT!
-This chatbot is designed to assist NJIT students, faculty, and prospective students with any questions they may have about NJIT.
-The Highlander Bot leverages a combination of RAG (Retrieval-Augmented Generation) and fine-tuned LLM (Large Language Model) technology to provide accurate and up-to-date information directly from NJIT's website.
+Welcome to the **yeshiva  Bot**, your friendly guide to all things yeshiva!
+This chatbot is designed to assist yeshiva students, faculty, and prospective students with any questions they may have about yeshiva.
+The  Bot leverages a combination of RAG (Retrieval-Augmented Generation) and fine-tuned LLM (Large Language Model) technology to provide accurate and up-to-date information directly from yeshiva's website.

 ## How It Works 🛠️

-The NJIT Highlander Bot is powered by an LLM trained on data scraped from various sections of the NJIT website, creating a knowledge base that enables the bot to respond intelligently to queries.
+The yeshiva  Bot is powered by an LLM trained on data scraped from various sections of the yeshiva website, creating a knowledge base that enables the bot to respond intelligently to queries.
 The process of data gathering and embedding is outlined below.

 ### 1. Data Scraping with BeautifulSoup 🥣

-To build the bot's knowledge base, we used BeautifulSoup to scrape content from the NJIT website.
+To build the bot's knowledge base, we used BeautifulSoup to scrape content from the yeshiva website.
 This content serves as the foundation of the bot’s responses, allowing it to provide answers that are accurate and relevant.

-The script collects text from specified URLs, focusing on paragraph elements that contain the core information about NJIT.
+The script collects text from specified URLs, focusing on paragraph elements that contain the core information about yeshiva.
 This collected text is then processed for further steps.

 ### 2. Creating Vector Embeddings with FAISS 🧬